smf-steve/mips_subroutine/mips_subroutine.md

  ### WARNINGS
-    It is expected thea the subroutine follows the MIPS convention regarding the restoration of registers.
+    It is expected that the subroutine follows the MIPS convention regarding the restoration of registers.
 As such, the following messages may appear on stderr.